-No Submission of Shareholder Proposals for Changes Desired by the Index Funds
+No Submission of Shareholder Proposals for Changes the Big Three Desire

-- Proposals submitted by shareholders that receive majority support (including consistent support from the Big Three) have led to considerable improvements in numerous companies (e.g., with respect to annual elections, majority voting, elimination of supermajority provisions) - However, we document that, among the almost 1,500 corporate governance proposals submitted during 2014-2018, including among the large subset of proposals supported by the Big Three, none was submitted by the Big Three.
+- Proposals submitted by shareholders that receive majority support have led to considerable improvements in numerous companies (e.g., with respect to majority voting, annual elections) - Use of shareholder proposals to get changes they favor would be natural for the Big Three: : - Focus on conformity with governance principles. - Large numbers of their portfolio companies aren't in compliance with the Big Three's own governance principles. - However, we document that ,among the almost 4,000 corporate governance proposals submitted during 2008-2017, including among the large subset of proposals uniformly supported by the Big Three, none was submitted by the Big Three.